John Arnott: Career

+Death and legacy

+John Arnott died on 28 March 1898, aged 84, at his home in Montenotte, Cork.
+He is buried in the churchyard of St Luke's Church, Douglas in Cork.

 Arnott Street in Portobello, Dublin, is named for Arnott.
 In 1874, Arnott along with James Fitzgerald Lombard JP, a long-time director of Arnott's department store, and Edward McMahon purchased property in this area.
 Lombard Street West and McMahon Street were also eponymously named in this area.